Unspokenevil/hg-engine-wiki/Trainer-Pokémon-Structure-Documentation.md

 (conditional depending on additionalflags TRAINER_DATA_EXTRA_TYPE_PP_COUNTS forces the mon to have the pp counts specified by num1, num2, num3, and num4, in order of the moves specified above

-nickname "string"
+nickname let0, let1, let2, ..., let9, let10
-(conditional depending on additionalflags TRAINER_DATA_EXTRA_TYPE_NICKNAME) forces the mon to have the nickname specified in the "string".  should be null padded, i.e. \0 out to 11 characters
+(conditional depending on additionalflags TRAINER_DATA_EXTRA_TYPE_NICKNAME) forces the mon to have the nickname spelled out in the letters. letters are defined by the letter followed by an underscore, i.e. a mon with the nickname "KING" should be spelled out as nickname K_, I_, N_, G_, 0, 0, 0, 0, 0, 0, 0

 endparty
 ends the party file that is currently open